ug404labs/KyumaBlocks/readme.md

 The E-Waste Recycling Telegram DApp is a blockchain-based solution designed to incentivize and manage electronic waste recycling.
 This bot allows users to recycle e-waste, create and complete errands, and participate in a token-based economy built around responsible e-waste management.

+## Our Team

+- **Nessa**: Our hard-working idea generator and project visionary.
+- **Oliseg Hegnesis**: Full-stack developer bringing our ideas to life.
+- **Zuka Robinah**: Smart contract developer ensuring our blockchain integration is secure and efficient.

+Together, we're committed to making e-waste recycling accessible, rewarding, and impactful.

 ## Features

 - User registration and wallet creation